-As cited in our white paper [link to landing page], these traditional models fail to deliver highly accurate results.
+As cited in our white paper, these traditional models fail to deliver highly accurate results.
 What’s more, the reasoning behind the labeling results is somewhat of a ‘black box’ because no information about labels like confidence and case difficulty is provided, which makes QCing data labels extremely difficult.

 In contrast, labels produced through Centaur Labs’ collective intelligence approach can not only provide high accuracy, but also provide deep insights into the labels produced.
 The additional signal produced by collecting and aggregating multiple opinions from experts opens the door to several beneficial use cases.

 If you have a dataset with labels of uncertain quality because they were produced by a single expert, an outsourced labeling vendor, or pre-labeled by an AI model, we can analyze each label and our network of experts will flag any that are incorrect.
 This use-case was inspired by the joke among radiologists where “every time a radiologist looks at scan they find a new nodule"